RaedHabib/Geocoding-Project/README.md

 secure.env: Securely stores sensitive credentials (ensure this file is not tracked by Git).

 settings.ini: Contains user-configurable settings like database connection and geocoding service choice.

+## Contributing
+Contributions to this project are welcome.
+Please fork the repository and submit a pull request with your suggested changes.